Equivariant Structure on Smash Powers: Assembling Model Structures

 \section{Assembling Model Structures}

 Given a model structure on a category $\catC$, one often wants to give corresponding structures to categories of functors $\catD \rightarrow \catC$ for some diagram category $\catD$.
 Theorems on the possibility and methods to do this are well studied in many cases, examples can be found in \cite[14.2.1]{Hir} for cases of cofibrantly generated structures on $\catC$, in \cite[Chapter 5]{H} for the case of $\catD$ a Reedy category.
 More recently Angeltveit has studied the Reedy approach in an enriched setting (\cite{A}).
-The result of this section is more in the direction of the former, in particular as a special case we will get an enriched version of Hirschhorns Theorem \cite[11.6.1]{Hir}.
-However, the significant difference in our approach is, that we lift not just a single model structure on the target category, but rather assemble a new model structure from several given ones.\\ Hirschhorns method uses the evaluation functors that any diagram category is equipped with; we give a short recollection: Let $\catD$ be small.
-Consider the trivial category $\catTri$ with one object $*$, and only one (identity) morphism.
-For each object $d$ of $\catD$, there is an embedding \(\inc_d \colon * \to \catD\) sending the object $*$ to $d$.
-Then the evaluation functor $\fev{}{d}$ assigns to a functor $X\colon \catD \rightarrow \catC$ the precomposition \(\fev{}d X = X \circ \inc_d\) with the inclusion \(\inc_d\).
-We have adjoint pairs:
+The result of this section is more in the direction of the former, in particular as a special case we will get an enriched version of Hirschhorn's Theorem \cite[11.6.1]{Hir}.
+However, the significant difference in our approach is, that we lift not just a single model structure on the target category, but rather assemble a new model structure from several given ones.

+Hirschhorn's method uses the evaluation functors that any diagram category is equipped with; we give a short recollection: